aravgoyal/message-board/README.md

 ## Components and Interactions

 ### Flask App (app.py)
-The main application file containing the Flask server setup, routes, and message handling logic.
+This is the main application file containing the Flask server setup, routes, and message handling logic.

 ### HTML Template (templates/index.html)
-The template file that defines the structure and style of the web pages.
+This is the template file that defines the structure and style of the web pages.
 It includes input forms for posting messages, a button to submit messages, and a section to display messages.

 ### CSS Styles (within index.html)
-Simple styles to enhance the visual appearance of the message blocks and form elements.
+This includes simple styles to enhance the visual appearance of the message blocks and form elements.

 ## Requirements
 The application fulfills the specified requirements by providing the following features: